NSLS-II-LIX/py4xs/docs/hdf.md

   in the h5 file in various coordinates (see examples).

-  `check_bm_center()`: take horizontal and vertical line cuts near the beam center and compare the intensity on either side of the beam center, as a simplied means to verify whether the beam center specified in the detector configuration is correct.
+  `check_bm_center()`: take horizontal and vertical line cuts near the beam center and compare the intensity on either side of the beam center, as a simplified means to verify whether the beam center specified in the detector configuration is correct.

   `md_dict()`: return the meta data to be recorded in the exported ascii file, derived from the info defined in `py4xs.local`.

   `header()`: return the header of the Bluesky scan that produced the data

 ---------------